Synthetic UV filters like company.

 The Bottom Line

 Homosalate isn’t dangerous.
 But, it isn’t that effective either.
-That’s why it’s always used together with other UV filters.
+Don’t use it alone.

 What do you think of homosalate?
-Do you use it?
+Share your thoughts in the comments below.